technofocus-pte/msignt2/Lab 05 - Leveraging Azure AI Search for Personalized Recommendations.md

 >**Introduction:** In this task, we will leverage Azure AI Search to power personalized recommendations for customers.
 Azure AI Search allows us to index and analyze customer data, enabling us to recommend relevant loan products based on individual customer preferences and behaviors.
 We will integrate this search functionality with Contoso Bank’s existing systems to ensure seamless data flow and accurate recommendations.

-### **Task 1 : Access and Explore the Chatapp.**
+### **Task 1: Access and Explore the Chatapp.**

-In this task, we explore the chatapp
+In this task, we explore the chat-app

 1. Go back Azure Portal Home page.
-Search for `App Services and select it from drop down as shown in the below image.
+Search for `App Services' and select it from the drop-down as shown in the below image.

     ![](./media/image150.png)

-2. Click on App name.
+2. Click on the App name.

     ![](./media/image151.png)

 3. Expand **Settings** and select **Environmental variables**.
-Search for **Azure AI Search** and make sure all the variable are updated correctly.
+Search for **Azure AI Search** and make sure all the variables are updated correctly.
 Click on **Azure_SEARCH_KEY.**

     ![](./media/image152.png)

-4. Get the key from your Setup Azure AI Search service task ( Resource group- > Azure AI search service- > Settings- > Keys -> Key 1), enter the key in Value field and then click on Apply.
+4. Get the key from your Setup Azure AI Search service task ( Resource group- > Azure AI search service- > Settings- > Keys -> Key 1), enter the key in the Value field and then click on Apply.

     ![](./media/image153.png)

-5. Click on **Add** now to add AML model endpoint value.
+5. Click on **Add** now to add the AML model endpoint value.

     ![](./media/image154.png)